nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

   - [Error handling](#error-handling)
 - [Conclusion](#conclusion)

-## DEV.TO API
+## DEV API

-In September 2019 DEV.TO [opened](https://twitter.com/bendhalpern/status/1176663688742395904) their public API that we can now use to access articles, users and other resources data. _Please note that it’s still Beta, so it could change in future or some things might not work as expected._
+In September 2019 DEV [opened](https://twitter.com/bendhalpern/status/1176663688742395904) their public API that we can now use to access articles, users and other resources data. _Please note that it’s still Beta, so it could change in future or some things might not work as expected._

-For creating our DEV.TO clone we are interested in such API endpoints:
+For creating our DEV clone we are interested in such API endpoints:

 - [getArticles](https://docs.dev.to/api/#operation/getArticles): to access a list of articles, filtered by the `tag`, `state`, `top`, `username` and paginated with `page` parameters
 - [getArticleById](https://docs.dev.to/api/#operation/getArticleById): to access an article content
 - [getUser](https://docs.dev.to/api/#operation/getUser): to access user data
 - [getCommentsByArticleId](https://docs.dev.to/api/#operation/getCommentsByArticleId): to fetch comments related to the article

-To keep it simple, for communication with DEV.TO API we will use native Javascript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) .
+To keep it simple, for communication with the DEV API we will use native JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) .

 ## Setting up the Project